Organizing with an ERP System

 • Economic options: Zoho One, Odoo, etc for economic budget, the customization is limited though.
 Zoho is more user-friendly but costlier than Odoo.
 Odoo could be more customizable since open-source.

-Do we recommend?
+Do we recommend ERPNext?

 Yes, absolutely.
 We recommend both ERPNext and Frappe Cloud.
 Only once in these 3-4 months we faced a small issue of slowing down.
 The issue was resolved with just logging off and re-logging in.
 It is rock solid and stable.
 And of course, ERPNext and Frappe Applications are customizable to the core, down to the source code, and can be self-hosted.
 They can be integrated with many existing applications, and the community is continuously working on them.
 They can handle very large companies with a large number of users as well.